Healthdirect Free Australian health advice you can count on.

 What are the symptoms of cholera?

-Mild symptoms are like other gastro illnesses.
-If the infection is severe, you can become severely dehydrated and may die if not treated.
+If your infection is bad, you can become severely dehydrated and may die if not treated.

 What causes cholera?

-Cholera is caused by infection by the vibrio cholerae bacteria.
+Cholera is caused by infection with the vibrio cholerae bacteria.

-A person can get cholera from drinking water or eating food that has been contaminated with the bacteria.
-It is also spread by coming into contact with the faeces of someone that is infected, and passing the bacteria into the mouth.
+You can get cholera from drinking water or eating food that has been contaminated with the bacteria.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.